Flotsam & Jetsam

 If changing your SIM card for your stay, the main networks on the island are market leader Digicel, and Flow (formerly Lime).

-There are Flow shops at Ocean Village and Island ‘Burger King’ Plaza, but you cannot ignore the pervasive red Digicel brand — their main shop is at the Gordon Centre on Evelyn Street but their agents are everywhere.
+There are Flow shops at Ocean Village and Island ‘Burger King’ Plaza, but you cannot ignore the pervasive red Digicel brand — their main shop is at the Gordon Centre on Evelyn Street but agents are everywhere.

 For top-ups, listen out for the street sellers’ cry of “Phonecaad, phonecaad, cigarette, phonecaad…”